-3) Implementation of the Scope of Work Proposed approach to completing the scope of work, including project timeline, relevance of proposed topic for Humphrey Fellows, and proposed workshop components.
-3 pages 30 points 4) Cost Proposal & Budget Budget and narrative should include appropriate, reasonable and allowable costs in order for the work to be performed, reflect a correct understanding of the project requirements, and be consistent with the Offeror's technical proposal.
-1 page 25 points
+2) Experience and References Demonstrated past experience implementing a similar scope of work.
+1 page 15 points 3) Implementation of the Scope of Work Proposed approach to completing the scope of work, including project timeline, relevance of proposed topic for Humphrey Fellows, and proposed workshop agenda.
+3 pages 30 points 4) Cost Proposal & Budget Budget and narrative should include appropriate, reasonable and allowable costs in order for the work to be performed, reflect a correct understanding of the project requirements, and be consistent with the Applicant's technical proposal.
+1 page budget, 1 page narrative, 1 page summary 25 points

 Please Note: IIE reserves the right not to evaluate a non-responsive proposal.
 The issuance of this solicitation does not in any way obligate IIE to award a contract.
-Offerors are responsible for all costs incurred for the preparation and submission of their proposals.
-IIE reserves the right to reject any and all offers.
+Applicants are responsible for all costs incurred for the preparation and submission of their proposals.
+IIE reserves the right to reject any and all application.